-Our SBA loan transaction attorney has more than 35 years of experience helping clients across Cherokee County and the surrounding communities get on the road to success.
+Our SBA loan transaction attorney has over 35 years of experience helping clients across Cherokee County and the surrounding communities get on the road to success.
 We want to do the same for you.

 The Geiger Legal Group, LLC has closed hundreds of SBA 7(a) loans for community banks across the Peach State.
 We’ve helped Georgia businesses with financing deals worth over a million dollars for acquisition, construction, and renovation.

 Complying with SBA requirements is a tall order, especially when you try to handle it alone.
-Our legal team has the knowledge and resources to efficiently guide you through all aspects of the process, including preparation of business formation documents.
+However, our legal team has the knowledge and resources to efficiently guide you through all process aspects, including preparing business formation documents.

-With the Geiger Legal Group, LLC, you aren’t just another name in a file.
+You aren’t just another name in a file with the Geiger Legal Group, LLC.
 We are dedicated to keeping your best interests at heart with our outstanding legal services and personalized attention.
 Contact us today to schedule a free consultation.

 How Can Our Canton SBA Loan Attorney Help You?